UC-II® (Undenatured Type II Collagen — Lonza)

 4/5 Evidence Score

 UC-II® is the patented branded form of undenatured Type II collagen developed by InterHealth Nutraceuticals (now Lonza).
-It's the form used in essentially all published clinical trials of undenatured Type II collagen for joint health — meaning the entire evidence base for this supplement category is built on UC-II® specifically rather than generic alternatives.
+It's the form used in essentially all published clinical trials of undenatured Type II collagen for joint health, meaning the entire evidence base for this supplement category is built on UC-II® specifically rather than generic alternatives.
 The patented low-temperature manufacturing process is what preserves the triple-helix native structure necessary for the oral tolerance mechanism.
-Standardized to ≥25% native Type II collagen content from chicken sternum, UC-II® at 40 mg/day shows significant osteoarthritis pain reduction over 90-180 days, with a landmark trial demonstrating roughly 2x better WOMAC improvement than glucosamine + chondroitin combination.
-The honest framing: UC-II® is the form the research validates, and the patented manufacturing matters for this specific supplement class — generic 'undenatured Type II collagen' products carry meaningful uncertainty about whether their processing preserves the active structure.
+Standardized to ≥25% native Type II collagen content from chicken sternum, UC-II® at 40 mg/day shows significant osteoarthritis pain reduction over 90-180 days, with trial data demonstrating roughly 2x better WOMAC improvement than glucosamine + chondroitin combination.
+The honest framing: UC-II® is the form the research validates, and the patented manufacturing matters for this specific supplement class; generic 'undenatured Type II collagen' products carry meaningful uncertainty about whether their processing preserves the active structure.
 For native Type II collagen specifically, the brand premium has stronger justification than for most supplements.

 Benefits